bitplane/textual-asciinema/BUGS.md

    - Should be able to pass `None` or disable process spawning entirely
    - Current workaround: override `start_process()` method

+3. **Terminal Not Refreshing** - Terminal doesn't update display when content is written
+   - `write_text()` doesn't trigger automatic refresh
+   - Need to call `terminal_view.update_content()` after writing
+   - FIXED: Added `terminal_view.update_content()` calls

+4. **Terminal Word Wrapping** - Terminal content is word-wrapping incorrectly
+   - Terminal widget may not be respecting the width parameter
+   - Content designed for 94 columns appears to wrap at a narrower width

 ## Playback Issues

-3. **Play Button Not Working** - Time doesn't progress when play button is clicked
+4. **~~Play Button Not Working~~** - FIXED
-   - Controls may not be properly wired to engine
+   - Was due to async/sync mismatch between controls and engine
-   - Engine may not be starting playback loop correctly

 ## Future Investigation